 There are a number of testing and placement requirements to be completed prior to acceptance into Onondaga Community College’s Nursing Program.
 Applicants must complete testing/placement prerequisites in the order listed below.
 All testing is completed on a walk-in basis during posted hours.
 Appointments, pre-registration, etc. are NOT required unless you receive disability accommodations for testing.
 If this is the case, Testing Services will contact the student directly to set up an appointment (see accommodative testing tab to the left for more details).

 Students who are not transferring courses in these areas must take the placement test and place into college level English, reading and math.
 The tests are multiple choice, un-timed and on the computer.
-Calculator use is permitted.
-Each test is 20 questions long with the exception of Computation Skills (arithmetic) which has 15 questions.
-Students receive results upon completion.
-If necessary, re-test options will be discussed with the student after testing.
+Hand-held calculator use is prohibited.

 Successful completion of beginning algebra (MAT 088/087), ENG 099 and RDG 093 will also fulfill these placement requirements.

 The Test of Essential Academic Skills (TEAS) is a scholastic aptitude assessment that is used as one component of the selection process for admitting students into the Nursing program at Onondaga Community College.
-The passing score for this test is 70%.
+The passing score for this test is 65%.
 The TEAS is an online, timed assessment that takes a maximum of 3 hours and 50 minutes to complete.
-On average, the TEAS takes about 3 hours to complete.
-The use of calculators is prohibited.
-Students will receive their score directly upon test completion.

-Students may create a username and password on the ATI website prior to test day or students can complete this step when they come to Onondaga to take the test:
+Students must create a username and password at www.atitesting.com prior to test day in order to take the TEAS: